alisinabh/MouseGhost/README.md

   3. For click or right click action where your mouse pointer is, you can press F9 (left click), F6 (right click).
   4. If you want you can create a pause by pressing F7, when you create a pause during record, in playback you can choose to continue.
   5. For stopping record you can again, press F11 or clock on Record button.
-  6. For starting playback you can click on Play button or press F12 (or F8 as an alternative where you can't press F12)
+  6. For starting playback you can click on Play button or press F12
-  7. If you created a pause you can continue playback with pressing F12 or F8
+  7. If you created a pause you can continue playback with pressing F12
+  8. For stopping a playback press F8